lmu-cmsi486-fall2020/assignments/document-db-mini-stack.md

 Submit these in a Markdown file called _queries.md_.
 All queries should be _domain-appropriate_—i.e., they should make sense for an application that is trying to do real-world work with your adopted dataset:
 1. A query that selects a subset of a particular entity in your dataset
 2. Another such query, with a specific sort order
-3. _Either_ query that combines information from more than one collection _or_ a query that iterates through nested collections or sub-objects
+3. _Either_ a sequence of queries that combines information from more than one collection (this may require some pseudocode that connects one collection to another) _or_ a query that iterates through nested collections or sub-objects
-4. An _aggregate_ query that provides counts for certain groups in your dataset
+4. An _aggregate_ query that provides counts or other aggregate computations for certain groups in your dataset
 5. A _ranking_ query that provides the “top” or “bottom” _n_ documents based on some metric

 If inspiration strikes you, don’t stop at just these five (5) queries.
 The more practice you get with your chosen system’s query language, the better.
 The five that are given are only meant to provide the base coverage for this assignment.